Biosphere-Solar/biosphere-dpp/README.md

 - **Keys & labels**:

 - Our color map uses normalized labels (“glass”, “cells”, “frame”…).
 If you change a label (e.g., "junction box, cables, MC4" vs "junction box"), the chart still renders, but it’ll use a fallback color.
-Keep names consistent or extend the color map in index.html (MATERIAL_MAP) to include your new label.
+Keep names consistent or extend the color map in index.html (MATERIAL_MAP) to include our new label.

-- For **Chemical** keys, we normalize lower-case but your JSON should still be consistent (e.g., phosphorus (p) vs phosphorus (po)).
+- For **Chemical** keys, we normalize lower-case but our JSON should still be consistent (e.g., phosphorus (p) vs phosphorus (po)).

 - **Hide empty tabs automatically**: